 Shifts in demand for tech talents across 2022

 Stephanie: Singapore’s demand for local tech talent was high in 2022, even as the industry draws a talent pool from other countries.
 With increased EP costs and S Pass quota limits in place, companies have turned towards local candidates to fill open roles.
-In the past year, local candidates were spoilt for choice as companies competed to win them over.
+Local candidates were spoilt for choice in the past year as companies competed to win them over.
 Companies were also making hires based on their potential, with the intention of training these candidates.

 Sachet: In early 2022, the tech hiring market for engineering, data and analytics was bustling with activity as companies had to move fast and grow their teams with preferred candidates within a limited talent pool.
 But circumstances have shifted since then.

-In the second half of 2022, the market saw a slight correction from the over-hiring during COVID times as companies began adjusting their hiring requirements.
-Demand remains high for senior positions or niche skillsets, but companies have approached hiring more selectively.
+In the second half of 2022, the market saw a slight correction from the over-hiring during COVID-19 times as companies began adjusting their hiring requirements.
+Demand remains high for senior positions or niche skill sets, but companies have approached hiring more selectively.

 Growth of banking and financial services drives demand for tech talent

 While the tech talent crunch in Singapore persists, the Tech.Pass initiative will help companies attract senior tech talent who have worked in a global environment.
-These candidates will have a positive impact on the local talent pool by imparting their skillsets and experience.
+These candidates will positively impact the local talent pool by imparting their skillsets and experience.

 More fintech firms expected to set up shop in Singapore

 Faiz: Singapore is a top financial hub.
 It was third in rankings, behind only New York and London.
 Thus, many firms will continue establishing a strong tech footprint in Singapore.
 The local government has also set up various initiatives through the Economic Development Board and Infocomm Media Development Authority to attract foreign investment.
 A governance framework to ease the process of setting up business in Singapore has also been put in place, so we’ve seen many family offices and tech firms choosing Singapore for their regional base.